Section 1: Duties of the Officers

 3.2 One director from each geographical region shall be elected by a majority vote of the ballots cast by the AMYA members residing within that region.
 (1996)

-3.2.1 The six Regions shall be fixed geographic area listed below:
+3.2.1 The seven Regions shall be fixed geographic area listed below:

 Region 1 - Northeastern: RI, ME, NH, VT, MA, CT and NY except Zip code areas beginning in 100 through 119, Eastern Canada including Kitchener, Ontario and all areas east of Kitchener.